chrisprasanna/Exercise_Recognition_AI/README.md

 * Higher Priority
 	- [x] Add precision-recall analysis
-	- [ ] Train networks using joint kinematics rather than xyz coordinates
+	- [ ] Train networks using angular joint kinematics rather than xyz coordinates
 	- [ ] Deploy AI to a web app using tools and techniques such as Flask, Docker, DevOps, and CI/CD
 	- [ ] Translate AI to a portable embedded system that you can take outdoors or at a commercial gym.
 Components may include a microcontroller (e.g., Raspberry Pi), external USB camera, LED screen, battery, and 3D-printed case
 * Back-burner